-Part of keeping your smile fresh, clean and healthy involves maintaining your dental hygiene through properly flossing and brushing your teeth, and having regular visits to our office every six months for a dental cleaning and dental examination.
-Both Dr. Hafen and Dr. Gonzalez agree that most of the unhealthy smiles that come through their doors were the result of poor dental hygiene and care.
-So let us help you keep smiling with these handy dental health tips!
+Part of keeping your smile fresh, clean, and healthy involves maintaining your dental hygiene by properly flossing and brushing your teeth, and attending regular visits to our office every 3–6 months for a dental cleaning and dental examination.
+Dr. Hafen and his team agree that most of the unhealthy smiles that come through their doors were the result of poor dental hygiene and care.
+Let us help you keep smiling with these handy dental health tips!

 One of the things that our patients tend to forget to do most when it comes to taking care of their smile is flossing.
-Flossing is a relatively simple way of cleaning between your teeth, so that your gums don’t get filled with nasty bacteria from food and drinks and cause long-term problems like gum disease or tooth root decay.
+Flossing is a relatively simple way to clean between your teeth so that your gums don’t get filled with nasty bacteria from food and drinks and cause long-term problems like gum disease or tooth decay.

 - Use your thumbs to direct the floss between the teeth; and